Gill family disappearance

-The Gill family disappearance occurred on January 13, 2002, in the Entre Ríos Province, Argentina.
-The six members of this family vanished without a trace, and their whereabouts remain unknown.
+On January 13, 2002, six members of the Gill family vanished without a trace in the Entre Ríos Province of Argentina.
+Their whereabouts remain unknown.
 This case has been characterized as "mysterious" by much of the press and those involved in it.

 The family lived on the La Candelaria estancia, where Rubén Gill and his wife Margarita worked as landlords and in various local jobs.
 The estancia, around 500 hectares, is located in the town of Crucecitas Séptimas, 50 km from Paraná, the provincial capital, and belonged to Alfonso Goette.

 Day of the disappearance

 On the night of January 12, 2002, the family went to Viale, a nearby town, to the abode of a friend named Máximo Vega.
 This is the last time they were seen.
 In April of that same year, Goette contacted relatives to inform them that the Gills had not returned from the three-month vacation they were given in January.
 According to the police investigation, on January 13, calls were made from Rubén's cell phone to the phone of a woman residing in Rosario, whom they were unable to trace.
 This cell phone remained active until April 2003, 15 months after the case.
 A neighbor surnamed Villanueva, who lived across the La Candelaria estancia, claimed that he had seen Mencho Gill on horseback on January 14.

 Luisa Eva Gill (sister of Rubén) made the initial police report at the Viale police station for the family's disappearance.
 The case was labeled as a "missing persons investigation" and was left to justice Jorge Sebastián Gallino, from Nogoyá.
 In mid-2015, it was transferred to judge Gustavo Acosta.